mkosmo/docker-teamspeak3/README.md

 This docker image provides a TeamSpeak3 server that will automatically download the latest stable version at startup.
 You can also run/upgrade to any other specific version.
 See the *Versions* section below for more information.

+This fork of [andreasheil/docker-teamspeak3](https://github.com/andreasheil/docker-teamspeak3) was ported to use Alpine Linux instead of Debian.

 Usage
 -----